hivejs/docs/developing_components__plugins/client-side_interfaces.md

 tl;dr: Redux is a framework making use of functional reactive programming techniques.
 It features a central state atom (a simple object), that can be modified by dispatching actions.
 Reducer functions take state atom and an action and spit out the new state.
 You can subscribe to changes to the state atom and render the interface components accordingly.

-Since the state atom is central to everything you will do on the client-side, we have a snapshot for you to inspect right here, commented of course:
+Since the state atom is central to everything you will do on the client-side, we have a snapshot for you to inspect right here:

 ```js
 {